-Some peripheral neuropathy cases are also referred to a nerve conduction and electromyography test.
-These tests are performed to eradicate the contribution of motor and large nerve fibers.
-Electromyography mainly detects the muscles and the nerve cell’s health that control them.
-That’s how doctors or physicians rule out peripheral nerves damage and other muscle problems.
+Some peripheral neuropathy cases also require a nerve conduction and electromyography test.
+Electromyography mainly detects the muscles and the health of the nerve cells that control them.
+This is how doctors rule out the possibility of peripheral nerve damage and other muscle problems.

-Reflex testing such as Quantitative sudomotor axon reflex testing is also an important diagnostic test for autonomic functions.
-It measures sweat production when the connective tissue, skin is exposed to a minor electric shock.
+Reflex testing such as quantitative sudomotor axon reflex testing is also an important diagnostic test for autonomic functions.
+It measures sweat production when the connective tissue and skin are exposed to a minor electric shock.
 Individuals with small fiber neuropathy usually have low sweat output or production.
 This kind of testing can help in the diagnosis of autonomic small fiber neuropathy.
-It can also help in diagnosing underlying autonomic functions.
+It can also be helpful in diagnosing underlying autonomic functions.

 Other Diagnostic Tests